jonasbb/padding-aint-enough/taskmanager/docker/README.md

 * `--shm-size=2g` prevents SIGBUS errors due to too small file systems.
 [Reference](https://goblincoding.com/2018/02/19/docker-bus-error-no-space-left-on-device/)

 The `DISPLAY` variable must be set correctly to start chrome.

+## Recording Process

+The recording setup it started by a systemd service.
+The main service is `capture-dns.service`.
+It starts the recording procedure and then shutdowns the container.
+It calls the `/usr/bin/run-measurements-in-docker.fish` file.

+The dnstap capture is controlled by `dnstap.service`.
+It starts before unbound and ensures the `fstrm_capture` runs.